devarifhossain/devarifhossain/README.md

 ---

-I’m a **Consent & Tracking Specialist** and full-stack **Web Analytics Integrator**, helping businesses track, optimize, and comply.
+I’m a **Full Stack Web Developer ** and full-stack **Web Analytics Integrator**, helping businesses track, optimize, and comply.
 From advanced conversion tracking to real-time dashboards, I make sure your data works for your growth.

 ## 🎯 Services I Offer
 ### 🔐 Website Developement